FDA authorizes 1st COVID-19 shots for infants, preschoolers

 The Food and Drug Administration’s action follows its advisory panel’s unanimous recommendation for the shots from Moderna and Pfizer.
 That means U.S. kids under 5 — roughly 18 million youngsters — are eligible for the shots, about 1 1/2 years after the vaccines first became available in the U.S. for adults, who have been hit the hardest during the pandemic.

-The FDA also authorized Moderna’s vaccine for school-aged children and teens.
-Pfizer’s shots had previously been the only ones available for those ages.

-There’s one step left: The Centers for Disease Control and Prevention recommends how to use vaccines and its vaccine advisers are set to discuss the shots for the youngest kids Friday and vote on Saturday.
+There’s one step left: The Centers for Disease Control and Prevention recommends how to use vaccines.
+Its independent advisers began debating the two-dose Moderna and the three-dose Pfizer vaccines on Friday and will make its recommendation Saturday.
 A final signoff would come from CDC Director Dr. Rochelle Walensky.

 At a Senate hearing Thursday, Walensky said her staff was working over the Juneteenth federal holiday weekend “because we understand the urgency of this for American parents.”